 Veterinary Fee Insurance Claims

 Under some circumstances*, we will allow our regular clients to pay us their insurance excess and request that their insurance company settle with us directly.
 Sadly, this system is being abused by some and in future all clients may have to pay us in advance of their insurance company settling their claim.
+There is a charge of £10 + VAT which covers the cost of us handling each new claim as of 1st April 2018.
+Additional fees are charged for written reports or additional letters to insurance companies or third parties.

 (* restrictions apply, please discuss with your vet.)